-Fuchsia Gall mite [Aculops fuchsiae] is a microscopic sap sucking mite of Fuchsia plants grown both outdoors and in greenhouses.
-It may have been imported into the UK from the USA by accident but is now an increasingly common and damaging pest of Fuchsia plants.
+The Fuchsia Gall Mite (Aculops fuchsiae) is a microscopic sapsucking mite of Fuchsia plants grown outdoors and in greenhouses.
+This mite may have been imported into the U.K. from the U.S.A. by accident and is now an increasingly common and damaging pest of Fuchsia plants.

-The mite is very difficult to see without a microscobe, so it is more the damage symptoms that will indicate its presence.
-Growth at the shoot tips of plants are often swollen and distorted and may look yellowish and reddish.
-Flowers may also be deformed and may even fail to develop.
-The mite is a sap sucker and the chemicals they secrete causes galling, distortion and yellowing.
+The mite is very difficult to identify without a microscope, so it is more the damage symptoms of your Fuchsias that will indicate its presence.
+Growth at the shoot tips of Fuchsias are often swollen and distorted and may look yellowish and reddish.
+Flowers may also become deformed and in some cases may even fail to develop.
+The Fuchsia Gall Mite is a sapsucker and it is the chemicals they secrete that will cause the galling, distortion and yellowing of your Fuchsias.